UnityProjects-sromic1990/ads-pge-example-game/Readme.md

 - For code styles `brew install uncrustify` -> `./scripts/codestyles.sh`
 - For building and running on device
     - Add Bundle identifier in Player Settings
-    - To make Unity Ads work add iOS and Android Dame IDs to PackageInitializer in Start scene
+    - To make Unity Ads work add iOS and Android Game IDs to PackageInitializer in Start scene
     - To make Unity Pge work add Unity Project ID to PackageInitializer in Start scene

 ## Branch details